-The costs for the PSP are a function of developing a way to capture, compile, and transmit the additional data from local police departments (IT system changes).
+Specific costs for PSP are a function of developing a way to capture the data (IT system changes), compile it, and ultimately transmit it, if necessary to a third party.
 It is worth noting that currently, PSP has a contract with a vendor by the name of National Policing Institute (NPT) for data analysis and reporting purposes of data collected by the agency.
 The cost of said contract is \$250,000 per year.
 It is anticipated that the contract cost will increase as a result of the number of traffic stops and number of reporting police departments, which would need to be included as part of a data analysis.
 Furthermore, it is unknown whether PSP would be able to continue its contract with the current vendor or need to contract with a different vendor.
 The fiscal impact to the agency is indeterminate at this point, as a result of the number of unknown costs associated with implementation of §6329.